 When it comes to driving, cannabis open container laws are the same as they are for alcohol.
 If cannabis is in your car, and you have an opened container, the Boston Public Health Commision recommends storing it in a locked glove compartment, or in the trunk, so that it’s secure and out of view.
 Ensure you don’t have visible cannabis in your vehicle when you get pulled over, and never drive while experiencing the effects of cannabis consumption.

 Connect with Happy Valley in Boston

-If you’re looking to experience the best of Boston’s cannabis culture, be sure to visit our Boston dispensary, where our dedicated staff are always ready to help.
+If you’re looking to experience the best of Boston’s cannabis culture, be sure to visit our East Boston dispensary, where our dedicated staff are always ready to help.
 Check out our resources page, where you can find answers to all your cannabis questions, find local tours and events, and keep your finger on the pulse of the industry.